 Where to buy it: If you want to sample the local wares, you'll find them on sale at any shopping center in Banyuwangi, or at the source in the districts of Tirta Wangi, Sayu Wiwit, and Sri Tanjung.

-The batiks pictured here come from Isyam Syamsi's collection, which you can check out at the lobby of the Ketapang Indah Resort in Banyuwangi.
+We love the batiks from Isyam Syamsi's collection, which you can check out at the lobby of the Ketapang Indah Resort in Banyuwangi.

 Sukamade Beach: Giant Turtle Hatching Grounds